resa06/f2024--project-chartreuse/README.md

 To view the API documentation, go to the following link: https://f24-project-chartreuse-b4b2bcc83d87.herokuapp.com/chartreuse/schema/swagger-ui/

 ## Citations
+**NOTE: This section is unusable since the wiki has not been copied over to this repository.**

 We created a couple of pages on our wiki to hold all the resources we referred to while working on this project.
 To see our citations, [please click here](https://github.com/uofa-cmput404/f24-project-chartreuse/wiki/Citations-Main-Page) to visit our Citation Main Page on our Wiki.

 <br>